 Symmetry is always pleasing to the eye.
 Keep your kitchen symmetrical by framing your stove with identical ledge shelves on both sides of the range hood.

-Much of the space on either side of a range hood is often wasted.
+Much of the space on either side of a range hood often goes to waste.
 Use hanging shelves to reclaim some storage areas around the stove.

 What would you put on these strategically placed shelves?

-Do you need a handy place to keep your spices and oils for quick use while cooking?
-You could also keep frequently used recipe books right where they’re needed.
+This is a handy place to store your spices and oils for quick use while cooking.
+You could also keep frequently-used recipe books right where they’re needed.

 If you want to use the space to add some style, why not keep a collection of colored glassware or copper bakeware on display?

 We often use corners to stuff random things we rarely use.
 Instead of making your kitchen corners the land of forgotten items — turn it into a clever storage space.